 - (4) The Heads of State or Government, meeting in Versailles on 10-11 March 2022, committed to bolster European defence capabilities in light of Russia's military aggression against Ukraine.
 These aims were reiterated in the Strategic Compass for Security and Defence.
-In its Conclusions on European defence of 6 March 2025, the European Council welcomed the intention of the Commission to recommend the activation, in a coordinated manner, of the national escape clause under the Stability and Growth Pact as an immediate measure. - (5) In its Communication of 19 March 2025, the Commission has invited all Member States to make use of the flexibility provided by the national escape clause in a coordinated manner with a view to maximising the impact on the EU's defence capabilities.
+In its Conclusions on European defence of 6 March 2025, the European Council welcomed the intention of the Commission to recommend the activation, in a coordinated manner, of the national escape clause under the Stability and Growth Pact as an immediate measure. - (5) In its Communication of 19 March 20254, the Commission has invited all Member States to make use of the flexibility provided by the national escape clause in a coordinated manner with a view to maximising the impact on the EU's defence capabilities.
 This flexibility aims at facilitating the transition to higher levels of defence spending on a permanent basis.
 That Communication describes that the activation of the national escape clause would allow Member States to deviate from the maximum growth rates of net expenditure as set by the Council when endorsing the medium-term fiscal-structural plans or when establishing the corrective paths under the excessive deficit procedure, to the extent that this deviation is justified by an increase in defence spending relative to the reference year, and that the annual excess through 2028 will not exceed 1.5% of GDP.
 Increases beyond that amount would be subject to the normal assessments of compliance.
 Such a maximum is necessary to ensure that fiscal sustainability is not endangered, while allowing all Member States to benefit from the flexibility as they move towards a higher level of defence expenditure.
-The exact amounts will be determined when outturn data become available, to ensure that the additional flexibility is used only for its intended purpose. - (6) The Council recommendation of 21 January 2025 endorsed the net expenditure path of Czechia. - (7) On 22 May 2025, Czechia submitted a request to the Council and the Commission, to activate the national escape clause. - (8) In its request, Czechia sets out that, in a context of heightened geopolitical tensions, Russia's continued war of aggression against Ukraine and its threat to European security constitutes an existential challenge for the Union, which requires a significant increase of defence spending.
-This situation is an exceptional circumstance outside the control of each Member State. - (9) In its request, Czechia reports data on total defence expenditure (Table 1).
-In addition to this, for the years to come, Czechia envisages increases by at least 0.2 percentage points every year, with the objective that total public expenditure on defence reaches 3 percent of GDP in 2030 using the NATO definition.
-Therefore, the increase in defence expenditure has a major impact on the public finances of Czechia.
+The exact amounts will be determined when outturn data become available, to ensure that the additional flexibility is used only for its intended purpose. - (6) The Council recommendation of 21 January 20255 endorsed the net expenditure path of Denmark. - (7) On 30 April 2025, Denmark submitted a request to the Council and the Commission, to activate the national escape clause. - (8) In its request, Denmark sets out that, in a context of heightened geopolitical tensions, Russia's continued war of aggression against Ukraine and its threat to European security constitutes an existential challenge for the Union, which requires a significant increase of defence spending.
+This situation is an exceptional circumstance outside the control of each Member State. - (9) In its request, Denmark reports data on total defence expenditure (Table 1).
+In addition to this, Denmark envisages to further strengthen security and defence in the years to come.
+Therefore, the increase in defence expenditure has a major impact on the public finances of Denmark.

-&lt;sup>4 Commission Communication (C (2025) 2000 final) of 19 March 2025.
+4 Commission Communication (C (2025) 2000 final) of 19 March 2025.

-Council Recommendation of 21 January 2025 endorsing the national medium-term fiscal-structural plan of Czechia (OJ C, C/2025/666, 10.2.2025, ELI: http://data.europa.eu/eli/C/2025/666/oj).
+Council Recommendation of 21 January 2025 endorsing the national medium-term fiscal-structural plan of Denmark (OJ C, C/2025/654, 10.2.2025, ELI: http://data.europa.eu/eli/C/2025/654/oj).

-Table 1: Total defence spending in Czechia
+Table 1: Total defence spending in Denmark